 A water bearer in India had two large pots, each hung on the ends of a pole he carried across his neck.
 One pot had a crack in it, while the other was perfect and always delivered a full portion of water.

 At the end of the long walk from the stream to the house, the cracked pot arrived only half full.
 For a full two years this went on daily, with the bearer delivering only one and a half pots full of water home.

 Of course, the perfect pot was proud of its accomplishments, perfect for which it was made.
 But the poor cracked pot was ashamed of its own imperfection, and miserable it was able to accomplish only half of what it had been made to do.

 After two years of what it perceived to be a bitter failure, it spoke to the water bearer one day by the stream.
 “I am ashamed of myself, and I want to apologise to you.
 I have been able to deliver only half my load because this crack in my side causes water to leak out all the way back to your house.

 The bearer said to the pot, “Did you notice there were flowers only on your side of the path, but not on the other pot’s side?
 That’s because I have always known about your flaw, and I planted flower seeds on your side of the path, and every day while we walk back, you’ve watered them.

 “For two years I have been able to pick these beautiful flowers to decorate the table.
 Without you being just the way you are, there would not be this beauty to grace the house.”

 How many apples do you have?

-The dismayed teacher was expecting him to say three.
+The teacher had expected him to say three.
 She was disappointed.
-Maybe the child did not listen properly, she thought.
-So she repeated, ’’Arnav, listen carefully.
-If I give you one apple and one apple and one apple, how many apples will you have?’’
+Maybe the child didn’t listen properly, she thought.
+So she repeated, “Arnav, listen carefully.
+If I give you one apple and one apple and one apple, how many apples will you have?”

 Arnav had seen the disappointment on his teacher’s face.
 He calculated again on his fingers.
 But within him he was also searching for the answer that would make the teacher happy, not necessarily for the correct one.